JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_plugins.md

 Please see the dedicated [intellij-ui-test-robot](https://github.com/JetBrains/intellij-ui-test-robot) library.
 It is fully integrated with Gradle-based setup via [`runIdeForUiTests`](tools_gradle_intellij_plugin.md#tasks-runideforuitests) task.

-Please do not use <path>platform/testGuiFramework</path> it is reserved for internal use.
+Please do not use <path>platform/testGuiFramework</path>, as it is reserved for internal use.

 ## Topics